UPDATE: Work is now underway! The platform has been removed and the interior is being gutted. Check out the photos:

-The Nicholson Tourism Center at the Historic DL&W Railroad Station will revitalize the region by attracting tourists to the station, the Tunkhannock Creek Viaduct (also known as the Tunkhannock Viaduct or the Nicholson Bridge), Nicholson, Wyoming County, and the Endless Mountains.
-Additionally, the station will attract visitors to the region by linking to the area’s railroading and transportation attractions, including the Martins Creek Viaduct, Viaduct Valley Way Scenic Byway, Starrucca Viaduct, Anthracite Heritage Museum and Iron Furnaces, Electric City Trolley Museum, Lackawanna Coal Mine Tour and Steamtown National Historic Site.
-Lastly, it will also be used for community events.
-Media coverage is at bottom of this page.
+The Nicholson Tourism Center at the Historic DL&W Railroad Station will revitalize the region by attracting tourists to the station, the Tunkhannock Creek Viaduct (also known as the Tunkhannock Viaduct or the Nicholson Bridge), Nicholson, Historic Tunkhannock, Wyoming County, and the Endless Mountains.
+The station also will attract visitors to the region by linking to the area’s railroading and transportation attractions, including the Martins Creek Viaduct, Viaduct Valley Way Scenic Byway, Starrucca Viaduct, Steamtown, Anthracite Heritage Museum and Iron Furnaces, Electric City Trolley Museum, Lackawanna Coal Mine Tour, D&H Gravity Railroad Depot Museum, and Honesdale: the birthplace of American Railroad.
+It will also be used for community events.

 Keep in mind, we have already purchased the station.
 Renovations are our next step (the building is not yet open to the public) and donations are needed for long-term stability of the project.
 You can make a tax-deductible donation by mailing us a check (to P.O.
 Box 496, Nicholson, PA 18446) or even via PayPal (by clicking on PayPal button on right/below).
 Thank you!

-Letters of support received so far from the Nicholson Borough, State Representative Sandy Major, State Senator Lisa Baker, U.S. Representative Lou Barletta, Endless Mountains Heritage Region, Preservation Pennsylvania, Northern Tier Regional Planning & Development Commission, and Steamtown.Airline Petroleum Canadian Pacific (match for the EMHR/DCNR grant for feasibility study) Facet Cycling LLC First National Bank First Presbyterian Church (Nicholson, PA) Geisinger Medical Group Golf Tournaments – Craig Smith of F. Smith & Sons Golf Tournament – Matthew Lochen H & D Waste Lech’s Pharmacy (match for the EMHR/DCNR grant for feasibility study) M&R Trucking Nicholson Alumni Association Nicholson Women’s Club (match for the EMHR/DCNR grant for feasibility study) Pepsi – Refresh Project (Made Purchase Possible) Peoples Neighborhood Bank, now Peoples Security Bank and Trust (Made Designs Possible) Pump n Pantry (Made Designs Possible) Southwestern Energy (Made Designs Possible) The Tom E. Dailey Foundation (Made Designs Possible) Union Grange #152 United Methodist Church Mission Group (Nicholson, PA) United Methodist Women
+We’ve received the following letters of support: Nicholson Borough, State Representative Sandy Major, State Senator Lisa Baker, U.S. Representative Lou Barletta, Endless Mountains Heritage Region, Preservation Pennsylvania, Northern Tier Regional Planning & Development Commission, and Steamtown.Airline Petroleum Canadian Pacific (match for the EMHR/DCNR grant for feasibility study) Facet Cycling LLC First National Bank First Presbyterian Church (Nicholson, PA) Geisinger Medical Group Golf Tournaments – Craig Smith of F. Smith & Sons Golf Tournament – Matthew Lochen H & D Waste Lech’s Pharmacy (match for the EMHR/DCNR grant for feasibility study) M&R Trucking Nicholson Alumni Association Nicholson Women’s Club (match for the EMHR/DCNR grant for feasibility study) Pepsi – Refresh Project (Made Station Purchase Possible) Peoples Neighborhood Bank, now Peoples Security Bank and Trust (Made Designs Possible) Pump n Pantry (Made Designs Possible) Southwestern Energy (Made Designs Possible) The Tom E. Dailey Foundation (Made Designs Possible) Union Grange #152 United Methodist Church Mission Group (Nicholson, PA) United Methodist Women

 Members of the Association have met or discussed this project with representatives from Preservation Pennsylvania, the U.S. Department of Agriculture’s Rural Development, Pennsylvania’s Department of Transportation, the Endless Mountains Heritage Region, the Endless Mountains Visitors Bureau, the Lackawanna Heritage Valley Authority, and the Northern Tier Regional Planning and Development Commission to garner technical and financial support.
 We’ll continue to foster these relationships, as well as continue to garner support within the community and region.
 We are excited about spearheading this initiative and want to encourage innovative partnerships and approaches to the historic preservation of this station with local, state, and federal partners, individuals, and other organizations.
 By working together, we can preserve this historical, cultural building and promote economic revitalization within our town and region.